Chain algebras of finite distributive lattices: Chain algebras of planar distributive lattices

 Brenti \cite{Brenti} proved the Neggers-Stanley conjecture in the case when the poset is identified with a Young diagram.
-So, when $L$ is the shape of a Young diagram, i.\,e.\ when the minimal lattice path is $(0,0) \to \dots \to (0,b) \to \dots \to (a,b)$, the $h$-polynomial of $K[\C_L]$ is unimodal.
+So, when the minimal lattice path of $L$ is $(0,0) \to \dots \to (0,b) \to \dots \to (a,b)$, the $h$-polynomial of $K[\C_L]$ is unimodal.
 To the best of the authors knowledge, it is an open problem whether all the $h$-polynomials appearing in \Cref{thm:HS_ascents} are unimodal.
-As a final remark of this section we consider the case when $L$ is a rectangle. \begin{Remark} If the poset $P$ is given by two chains of $1 \prec \dots \prec a$ and $1' \prec \dots \prec b'$, and no additional relations, then $L$ is an $a \times b$ rectangle.
+As a final remark of this section we consider the rectangular case. \begin{Remark} If the poset $P$ is given by two chains of $\{1 \prec \dots \prec a\}$ and $\{1' \prec \dots \prec b'\}$, and no additional relations, the skew shape in Lemma \ref{lemma:P'_cells} is just an $a \times b$ rectangle.
 The number of SYT's with precisely $k$ ascents are counted by the so called \emph{generalised Narayana numbers} $N(a,b,k)$, see \cite[Remark 1.3]{Sulanke}.
 An explicit formula for $N(a,b,k)$ is given in \cite[Proposition 1]{Sulanke}.
 By \Cref{thm:HS_ascents} the $h$-polynomial of $K[\C_L]$ is the Narayana polynomial $N_{a,b}(z)=\sum_k N(a,b,k)z^k$.
 As the poset $P'$ is pure, the algebra $K[\C_L]$ is Gorenstein, and we recover the symmetry of $N_{a,b}(z)$ proved in \cite[Corollary 1]{Sulanke}. \end{Remark}